-- Valuable career boost for classroom teachers and inclusion or SEND professionals.
+A robust programme of study offering a valuable career boost for classroom teachers and other inclusion or SEND professionals.

 The MA draws on different disciplinary traditions and approaches to theory and practice within the field of inclusion, SEN and disability, but is underpinned by rights-based, justice-based and equalities-based principles and a rejection of deficit-based approaches to difference (including the medical model of disability).